cs-rohit-khune/solution-pack-soc-overview-sankey/docs/usage.md

 - Navigate to the newly created dashboard **SOC Alert Flow (Sankey)**.

-- The Dashboard provides an overall view of flow of data related to various modules like alerts and escalated incidents from various sources.
+- The Dashboard provides an overall view of data flow related to various modules like alerts and escalated incidents from multiple sources.

+  **Note:** This dashboard is configured by default and displays the Sankey chart using the sample data in the 'widget_sankey_sample_data' of the "Key Store" module.

 ## Customize